raxod502/riju-cdn/README.md

 files.
 Next time I need to update one of them, I'll figure it out and write it down.

+### Ante

+    $ git clone https://github.com/jfecher/ante.git /opt/ante
+    $ cd /opt/ante
+    $ cmake .
+    $ cmake --build .

+Extract the binary `ante` and the shared library `libantecommon.so`.
+Note that the build takes about an hour because for some reason it wants to build all of LLVM.

 ### Brittany

 Install latest version of Cabal v3, then use it with `--installdir` to